Skip to content

 • Sending Nengajo greeting cards: Nengajo greeting cards are cards that are typically sent to celebrate the New Year in Japan.
 They may depict calligraphy, the specific zodiac sign of the new year, cherry blossom trees, bamboo, or other traditional and nature motif images.
 This is a great opportunity for businesses to send such cards to their clients or business partners, with wishes for prosperity during the forthcoming year.

-You may also like: Ninjas and Samurai
+You may also like: Localization Industry: Hype vs Reality

 February